Scheduled MonumentsEnglandBramber Castle

 What is Bramber Castle?

-Bramber Castle is a Norman motte-and-bailey castle located in West Sussex, founded in the late eleventh century by William de Braose.
+Bramber Castle is a motte-and-bailey fortress founded in the late eleventh century by William de Braose, a Norman lord who played a significant role in the conquest and settlement of Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012174.

 Who is responsible for protecting Bramber Castle?